9X Media

-9X Media is the largest Indian music broadcaster operating 4 music television channels and a Bollywood news portal – www.spotboye.com.
+9X Media is the largest Indian music broadcaster operating 4 music television channels and a Bollywood news portal, SpotboyE.
 The four music channels are 9XM (Latest Bollywood), 9X Jalwa (Evergreen Hindi), 9X Jhakaas (Marathi) and 9X Tashan (Punjabi).

 History

 The company was founded by Indrani Mukerjea in 2007 through two companies, INX Media Pvt Ltd and INX News Pvt Ltd.

-In March 2009, chairman & Chief Strategy Officer (CSO) Peter Mukerjea and founder & CEO Indrani Mukerjea left their management roles at INX Media.
+In March 2009, chairman & Chief Strategy Officer (CSO) Peter Mukerjea, and founder & CEO Indrani Mukerjea, left their management roles at INX Media.

 In August 2010, INX Media renamed itself 9X Media as part of a restructuring process.
 It was planned to be acquired by Zee Entertainment Enterprises in October 2017 for the cost of ₹160 crore, however the plan fell through in March 2018.

 In June 2020, the company shut down its English music network 9XO.